xytis/xytis.github.io/content/story/ravnica_s08.md

 # In the name of Science!

-"We should close the portal", Katrille started after the dust of their last fight calmed down.
+"We should close the portal", Katrille spoke after the dust from their last fight calmed down.

 "Any ideas on how are we going to do that?", Wataru looked at his own blood on his palms.
 "Maybe we can leave this to the local goblins?"

-"I suggest we throw bricks into it until it is full!", Shinigami proclaimed, her suggestion bouncing off two stone like faces.
+"I suggest we throw bricks into it until it is full!", Shinigami proclaimed, her suggestion bouncing off two stone-like faces.

 "Look, I appreciate that you tried, but frankly I doubt it will work.
 Given it is leading to another plane and all that.
 Not that your tiny Rakdos educated